 Exotics in containers can be moved inside, but established plants will need protection in situ.
 Wrap shrubs in a fleece jacket packed with straw to protect them.
 Tree ferns need layers of straw packed over the vulnerable crown, plus fleece or hessian wrapped around the trunk.

 Tie the leafy canopy of cordylines together to prevent wind damage and stop water collecting at the base and causing rot.
-You can also apply a thick mulch of leaves or compost to protect the roots of exotics.
+You can also apply a thick mulch of leaves or peat-free compost to protect the roots of exotics.

 Some shrubs and trees can also be damaged by frost.
 Protect fig trees by packing straw along the branches and around the roots.
 And keep callistemon and pittosporum safe from the cold by wrapping them in fleece jackets.

 Plants that grow from shallow rhizomes or tubers are at risk of waterlogging and frost damage.
 Apply a deep mound of bark chip mulch around the base of cannas and dahlias.
 If your garden is prone to very cold temperatures, it may be safer to lift and store tubers over winter.

 Snow is a danger to plants over winter not because it’s cold, but because it’s heavy!
 A layer of snow can easily snap branches off trees and shrubs.
 Knock any snowfall off with a broom to stop branches splaying and splitting.